dylankleinhentz/spriteCloud/README.md

 One new feature:
 - Add a dashboard page functionallity wheres a user can manage (Add, Remove, Edit) the panels displayed on the dashboard.

-# E. What you used to select the scenarios, what was your approach?;
+# E. What you used to select the scenarios, what was your approach?

-# F. Why are they the most important;
+# F. Why are they the most important

-# G. What could be the next steps to your project;
+# G. What could be the next steps to your project
 Next steps to the spriteCloud project would be:
 - To fully integrate Calliope.pro into the projects Jenkins and Github pipeline.
 - To increase test coverage.